ceph/ceph/doc/dev/cephx_protocol.rst

 Then we call the key server's ``get_service_caps()`` routine on the entity name, with a flag ``CEPH_ENTITY_TYPE_MON``, and capabilities, which will be filled in by this routine.
-The use of that constant flag means we're going to get the client's caps for A, not for some other data server.
-The ticket here is to access the authorizer A, not the service S.  The result of this call is that the caps variable  (a parameter to the routine we're in) is filled in with the monitor capabilities that will allow C to  access A's authorization services.
+The use of that constant flag means we are going to get the client's caps for A, not for some other data server.
+The ticket here is to access the authorizer A, not the service S.  The result of this call is that the caps variable  (a parameter to the routine we are in) is filled in with the monitor capabilities that will allow C to  access A's authorization services.

 ``handle_request()`` itself does not send the response message.
-It builds up the ``result_bl``, which basically holds that message's contents, and the capabilities structure, but it doesn't send the message.
+It builds up the ``result_bl``, which basically holds that message's contents, and the capabilities structure, but it does not send the message.
 We go back to ``prep_auth()``, in ``mon/AuthMonitor.cc``, for that.
 This routine does some fiddling around with the caps structure that just got filled in.
 There's a global ID that comes up as a result of this fiddling that is put into the reply message.
 The reply message is built here (mostly from the ``response_bl`` buffer)